A Legendrian knot atlas for knots of arc index 10: Observations and results

-\begin{remark} The authors of \cite{CN13atlas} conjecture that a Legendrian knot of maximal Thurston--Bennequin number has a grid diagram of minimum grid number, that is, a grid diagram of size the arc index of the knot.
-More generally, they conjecture that, given a knot $K$ of maximal Thurston--Bennequin number $\overline{\tb}(K)$ and arc index $\alpha(K)$, a Legendrian representative $\Leg$ for $K$ with $\tb(\Leg) = \overline{\tb}(K) - m$ can be represented on a grid of size $\alpha(K) + m$.
-Our data supports this conjecture. \end{remark}
+The authors of \cite{CN13atlas} conjectured that a Legendrian knot of maximal Thurston--Bennequin number has a grid diagram of minimum grid number, that is, a grid diagram of size the arc index of the knot.
+More generally, they conjectured that, given a knot $K$ of maximal Thurston--Bennequin number $\overline{\tb}(K)$ and arc index $\alpha(K)$, a Legendrian representative $\Leg$ for $K$ with $\tb(\Leg) = \overline{\tb}(K) - m$ can be represented on a grid of size $\alpha(K) + m$.
+As kindly pointed out by the referee, subsequent work of Dynnikov and Prasolov \cite{DP13} implies that this is indeed the case: